ncatilo/js-stack-demo-webapi/README.md

     sudo tsc -w
     ```

-    These will install typescript globally onto your machine and auto-compile your .ts files into /dist/*.js files at every change
+    These will install typescript globally onto your machine and auto-compile your .ts files into /dist/*.js files at every change in the code

     For Windows, run the same command lines above without the keyword, `sudo`